World Book Day: United States

 In Kensington, Maryland, the International Day of the Book is celebrated with a street festival on the Sunday closest to 26 April.
 In 2020, the 15th Annual Kensington Day of the Book Festival was cancelled due to the COVID-19 pandemic.

 India

-World Book Day is also celebrated in India on 23rd April every year.
-It is commemorated in many parts of India to encourage & aware of people for reading & publishing books.
-"Jeene ki Raah/Way of Living" is one of the most popular spiritual book of Saint Rampal JI Maharaj on google and social media platforms.
+World Book Day is celebrated in India on 23 April.
+It is commemorated in many parts of India to encourage readership and raise awareness about the importance of disseminating knowledge.

+Malta

+In Malta, the day is known as Jum il-Ktieb (Book Day) and is celebrated on 23 April around the national libraries.
+Moreover the National Literacy Agency in Malta celebrates a World Book Week.
+In 2026 this was celebrated between 2 and 6 March.